damccull/cosmere-rpg-community-dice-themes/README.md

 ### Wish list

-Themes based on:
+* Themes based on:
     * Mistborn
     * White Sands
     * Elantris
     * Any of Brandon Sanderson's other novels

-Each set of themes should get its own const.
+    * NOTE: Each set of themes should get its own const.
 If we get more than Stormlight Archive, this script will need a small modification to allow this.

-Also, some way to programmatically add Dice-So-Nice's special effects when a theme is chosen would be really nice.
+* If possible, some way to programmatically add Dice-So-Nice's special effects when a theme is chosen would be really nice.

 ### Instructions